Last updated 12/01/2021 16.00pm

 Q: What happens with End Point Assessments?

 A: All End Point Assessment Organisations are being sympathetic to the problems apprentices are experiencing.
 Some assessments have been adjusted so that these can now be undertaken remotely.
-This will come into immediate effect for the following standards:

 The Institute of Apprentices has published a list of all the Standards where flexibility has been agreed.